 CGM brings together great products to make your modern medical practice shine.

-These Terms and Conditions apply to the Agreement between You and CompuGroup Medical South Africa (Pty) Ltd (“CGM”) regarding CGM’s Medistar Service as ordered by You.
-You need to agree to these Terms and Conditions for CGM to provide Medistar Services to You.
+These Terms and Conditions apply to the Agreement between You and CompuGroup Medical South Africa (Pty) Ltd (“CGM”) regarding Your use of CGM’s MEDISTAR Services.
+You need to agree to these Terms and Conditions for CGM to provide MEDISTAR Services to You.

-1.6 “Services” means the provision of Medistar software for use by Authorised Users.
-This is a cloud-based service, accessed by Authorised Users via a supported web browser.
+1.11.
+“Services” means the provision of MEDISTAR software for Your use during the Term.
+This is a cloud-based service, accessed by You via a supported web browser.
 It may include MEDISTAR’s E-scripting, CLICKDOC, and calendar services.

-1.9 “Your Data” means all text, files, images, graphics, illustrations, information, data (including Personal Information as defined in the Protection of Personal Information Act of 2013), audio, video, photographs, and other content and material in any format, provided by You or Your Patients that reside in, or run on or through, the Services Environment.
+1.14.
+“Your Data” means all text, files, images, graphics, illustrations, information, data (including Personal Information as defined in the Protection of Personal Information Act of 2013), audio, video, photographs, and other content and material in any format, provided by You or Your Patients that reside in, or run on or through, the Services environment.